ralacerda/neverfall/README.md

 ### License

-The neverthrow project is available as open source under the terms of the [MIT license](https://github.com/supermacro/neverthrow/blob/master/LICENSE).
+The neverfall project is a fork of neverthrow, and available as open source under the terms of the [MIT license](https://github.com/supermacro/neverfall/blob/master/LICENSE).